fangkehou-team/dapr-spring/docs/en/feign/getting-started.md

 As for the response, the result code is always 200 OK.
 If the client encounters any errors, it will throw an IOException.

+Currently, we have no method to gain metadata from server as Dapr Client doesn't have methods to do that, so headers will be blank.
+If Accept header has set in request, a fake Content-Type header will be created in response, and it will be the first value of Accept header.

 ## Other

 For more usage methods, please refer to other entries in the [homepage](../index.md), and consult the [configuration](configuration.md) entry to configure parameters.